-To ensure members of the board, concentrating on the substantive issues at hand, have the necessary information to make decisions, and to ensure adequate discussion of decisions to be made; and,

-To ensure meetings and actions of the board are conducted so as to be informative to the staff and the public, and to produce a clear record of actions taken and decisions made.
+To ensure members of the board, concentrating on the substantive issues at hand, have the necessary information to make decisions, and to ensure adequate discussion of decisions to be made; and, and the public, and to produce a clear record of actions taken and decisions made.
 The Rules of Order are followed generally to produce efficient productive meetings and are not intended as a technicality for overturning the work of the board.